samvera/samvera.org/README.md

 # Samvera Community Website

-This is a [NextJS framework](https://nextjs.org/) application which creates a static website powered by [markdown](https://www.markdownguide.org/getting-started/) files.
+This is a [NextJS framework](https://nextjs.org/) application which creates a static website powered by local [markdown](https://www.markdownguide.org/getting-started/) files and [Contentful CMS](https://www.contentful.com/).

 How do I use this app / code repository / website?

 ## Content managers

-If you are adding or updating content on the Samvera.org website, you'll only need to work with files in the `/markdown` folder.
+If you are adding or updating content on the Samvera.org website, you'll update files in this project's `/markdown` folder, or at [Contentful CMS](https://www.contentful.com/).

-### /markdown
+### Markdown

-This folder's content resembles the shape of the website's information architecture.
+This project's `/markdown` folder content reflects the shape of the website's information architecture.
 Sub folders (like `/get-started`, `/the-community`, etc) match the primary navigation links.

 ![image](https://user-images.githubusercontent.com/3020266/186482460-51e7e89f-2ca5-4824-ba0a-22d41144a6ae.png)